material-components/material-components-ios/components/Tabs/README.md

 ### Styling

 By default, the tab bar is configured to display items with white text and icons.
-To customize the color of the tab bar, set `tintColor`, `selectedItemTintColor`, `unselectedItemTintColor`, `inkColor`, and `barTintColor` properties.
+To customize the color of the tab bar, set the `tintColor`, `selectedItemTintColor`, `unselectedItemTintColor`, `inkColor`, and `barTintColor` properties.
 If `selectedItemTintColor` is nil, the tab bar's `tintColor` will be used automatically for selected items.

-Configure where items are placed in the tab bar's by setting the `alignment` property.
+Configure where items are placed in the tab bar by setting the `alignment` property.

 - - -